postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 ![New API](https://assets.postman.com/postman-docs/untitled-api-created-v7.jpg)

 Enter a name and a version, then select a schema type and format for your API.
-You can also import an API schema directly from that modal.
-The API can be renamed, deleted, or removed from the workspace using the __View more actions__ (__...__) menu in the left sidebar.
+You can optionally import an API schema directly at this stage.
+You can rename, delete, or remove the API from the workspace using the __View more actions__ (__...__) menu in the left sidebar.

 > When you delete an API or remove it from a workspace, the collections, monitors, mocks, and environments linked to it will not be deleted / removed.